pym96/MA_train_for_ros/ros1/src/demo_3508_control/README.md

 3. Then, u should open rqt and click "Robot Tools/ Controller Manager" and open joint state up.

-    #In this step, u can see topic alteration by commanding rostopic list to deepend your understanding
+    #In this step, u can see topic alteration by commanding rostopic list to deepen your understanding

 4. After u've have above all, pub msg to motor by can.(Remeber install can-utils first, its command is: "sudo apt install can-utils")